ropensci-archive/roweb2/content/blog/2018-08-21-birds-radolfzell.md

                                 overwrite = TRUE)
 ```

-On top of this filtering with `auk`, after loading the data I filtered
+On top of this filtering with `auk`, after loading the data we filter
 observations inside the polygon of the county.

 ``` r